-- (1) Confessions of judgment.

-- (2) Prepayment or "double-dipping" fees.

-- (3) Upfront fees or charges paid by the small business, excluding fees to the jurisdiction program, that exceed 3 percent for loans greater than \$25,000 or \$750 for loans \$25,000 and under.
+- For loans with an original principal amount under \$100,000, lenders may not include prepayment fees. - For loans with an original principal amount of \$100,000 or more, lenders may include prepayment fees so long as any such fees are reasonable, customary, and clearly disclosed to the borrower. - (4) Upfront fees or charges paid by the small business, excluding fees to the jurisdiction program, that exceed 3 percent for loans greater than \$25,000 or \$750 for loans \$25,000 and under.
 Upfront fees or charges that count toward this cap include, but are not limited to, application fees, origination fees, and document preparation fees.
 Lenders may also charge small business borrowers for out-of-pocket expenses the lenders incur that are common to commercial loan transactions.
 Payment of these expenses is not subject to the cap, provided the out-of-pocket expenses are reasonable and customary.
 Out-of-pocket expenses may include, but are not limited to, out-of-pocket expenses for title insurance, title examination, property surveys, appraisals, environmental site assessments, notarizations, and credit reports.
 Note that out-of-pocket expenses do not include salaries and wages paid to employees of the lender.